li-xin-yi/lctemplates/docs/source/prefix-sum.md

 1. Use monotonic stack to find the nearest smaller number for each `A[i]`: `left[i]` is the rightmost position that hosts a number < `A[i]` on the left side while `right[i]` is the leftmost position that hosts a number <= `A[i]`.
 That is, the longest subarray, in which `A[i]` plays a role of the min value, is `[left[i]+1,right[i]-1]` (or `(left[i],right[i])`).
 2. For each `A[i]`: how to find all subarray that takes `A[i]` as the min value?
 Assume a subarray is written as `[l,r]`, then it must satisfy the constraint: `left[i]<l<=i<r<=right[i]`, otherwise it will include some value < `A[i]` or exclude the min value `A[i]`.
-3. How to sum up all numbers in all those subarries `[l,r]`?
+3. How to sum up all numbers in all those subarrays `[l,r]`?
 It may be more clear to write it in a math formula:

 $$
 \begin{aligned}